zhibailin/MasteringEnglish/07-Live-Below-Your-Means-Freedom.md

 > Ideally, you’ll make your money in [[discrete]] [[lump]]s

 And this is ~~for example~~ __how the tech industry works__.
 Where you don’t make any money for ten years, and then suddenly at year eleven, you might have a giant payday.

+Which is, by the way, one reason why these very high [[marginal tax rates]] for the so-called [[wealthy]] are [[flawed]].
+Because the highest risk-taking, most creative [[profession]]s you [[literally]] lose money for a decade over your life, while you take massive risk, and you bleed, and bleed, and bleed.
+And then suddenly in year eleven, or year fifteen, you might have one single big payday.
+But then of course [[Uncle Sam]] [[show up]] and say, “Hey, you know what, you just made a lot money this year.
+Therefore, you’re rich.
+Therefore, you’re evil and you’ve got to hand it all over to us.”
+So, it just destroys those [[kind]]s of creative risk-taking [[profession]]s.

+But [[ideally]] you want to make your money in discrete lumps, separated over long periods of time, so that your own lifestyle does not have a chance to adapt quickly, and then you can say, “Okay, now I’m done.
+Now I’m retired.
+Now I’m free.
+I’m still gonna work because you got to do something with your life, but I’m gonna work on only the things that I want, when I want.”
+And so __you have much more creative expression, and much less (expression) about money__.